 Just like salary (mentioned earlier), I’d recommend you combine this with another reason.
 Here’s an example: “I took a position with a company that was closer to my home that also offered an opportunity to lead a couple of big projects right away.”

-18. “I decided to take time off to start a family.”
+18. “I left my last job to take time to start a family.”

 You can share as much or as little detail as you’d like with this answer.
 I’d keep it simple though.